 Angelina Jolie’s story highlights the importance of calling out drug addiction and abuse for the destructive habits that they are.
 The story also shows just how important drug tests can be in avoiding a similar path.
 It’s not melodramatic to say that drug tests can save lives.

 “We treat both addiction and co-occurring disorders and accept many health insurance plans.
-Take a look at our 28 day program.”
+Take a look at our residential program.”

 Asking the Right Questions About Drug Testing

 What is the cost of a drug test?
 How do they work?
 How common are they?
 If these are questions at the top of your mind, you’ve come to the right place.
 We are here to explain drug testing – the cost different types of tests, the devices used, the privacy offered and the accuracy of each drug test.

 The Cost of a Drug Test